p4lang/p4c/license-details/README.md

 ## Python source files that import the Scapy package

+Note: All of the source files in this section are _only_ for running tests, and are _not_ part of a compiled `p4c` executable.

 The Python library Scapy is released under the GNU General Public License v2.0 [2].